staabm/rector-view-scope/README.md

 # Problemspace

-`ViewScopeRector` is your helper to make static analysis tools aware of variable-types infered from a external context.
+`ViewScopeRector` is your helper to make static analysis tools aware of variable-types within view-scripts infered from a external context.

 ## example big picture